Women's Tennis Association

-Early history
+History

+Background

 Tennis's Open Era, in which professional players were allowed to compete alongside amateurs, began in 1968.
-Billie Jean King was a high ranking tennis player in the late 1960s who won several titles and was interviewed in the media.
 The first Open Tournament was the British Hard Court Championships in Bournemouth.
 Later that year at the first Open Wimbledon, the prize fund difference was 2.5:1 in favor of men.
-King won £750 for taking the title, while Rod Laver won £2,000.
-The total purses of both competitions were £14,800 for men and £5,680 for women.
-Confusion also reigned as no one knew how many Open Tournaments there were supposed to be.
+Billie Jean King, a high ranking tennis player in the late 1960s who won several titles, won £750 for taking the title, whilst Rod Laver won £2,000.
+The total prize pool of both competitions were £14,800 and £5,680 for men and women, respectively.
 The tournaments that did not want to provide prize money eventually faded out of the calendar, including the US Eastern Grass Court circuit with stops at Merion Cricket Club and Essex county club.

 There were two professional tennis circuits in existence at the start of the Open Era: World Championship Tennis (WCT), which was for men only, and the National Tennis League (NTL).
-Ann Jones, Rosie Casals, Françoise Dürr, and Billie Jean King joined NTL.
+Ann Jones, Rosie Casals, Françoise Dürr, and Billie Jean King joined the NTL.
 King was paid $40,000 a year, Jones was paid $25,000, and Casals and Durr were paid $20,000 each.
-The group played established tournaments, such as the US Open and Wimbledon.
-But the group also organised their own tournaments, playing in the South of France for two months.
-The International Tennis Federation (ITF) then imposed several sanctions on the group: the women were not allowed to play in the Wightman Cup in 1968 and 1969 and the USLTA refused to include Casals and King in their rankings for those years.
+The group played established tournaments, such as the US Open and Wimbledon, and also organised their own tournaments, playing in the South of France for two months.
+The International Tennis Federation (ITF) then imposed several sanctions on the group.
+Women were not allowed to play in the Wightman Cup in 1968 and 1969 and the USLTA refused to include Casals and King in their rankings for those years.

-By the 1970s the pay differential had increased.
-King said "Promoters were making more money than women.
-Male tennis players were making more money.
-Everybody was making more money except the women".
 In 1969, ratios of 5:1 in terms of pay between men and women were common at smaller tournaments.
-By 1970 these figures had increased to up to 12:1.
+By 1970, these figures had increased to up to 12:1.
+The International Lawn Tennis Federation (ILTF) had begun dropping several women's competitions from the tournaments it presided over, having sanctioned 15 men-only tournaments in 1970, all of which had previously been combined events.

-Billie Jean King and Cynthia Starr wrote in their book, We Have Come a Long Way, in 1988, "The women were being squeezed financially because we had no control in a male-dominated sport.
-Men owned, ran and promoted the tournaments, and because many of them were former players themselves, their sympathies lay with the male players, who argued vociferously that most of the money should be theirs."
-The low point in women's pay inequality came before the US Open in 1970.
-The Pacific Southwest Championships directed by Jack Kramer, had announced a 12:1 ratio in the prize money difference between what males and females would win.
-This tournament provoked the top 9 woman tennis players to take a stand for equality.
-"These woman became known as the Original 9".
+The turning point for women's pay inequality came prior to the 1970 US Open.
+The Pacific Southwest Championships directed by Jack Kramer, had announced a 12:1 ratio in the prize money difference between what men and women would win.
+This tournament provoked the top 9 female tennis players—Billie Jean King, Julie Heldman, Valerie Ziegenfuss, Judy Dalton, Kristy Pigeon, Peaches Bartkowicz, Kerry Melville Reid, Nancy Richey, and Rosie Casals, now known as the Original 9—to take a stand for equality.
 They did not play in the Los Angeles tournament and instead wanted to create their own tennis tournament.